-So without further do, here are our 3 Favourite Mattresses for Stomach Sleepers (with coupon codes!).
+So without further ado, here are our 3 Favourite Mattresses for Stomach Sleepers.

 Besides leaning towards a firmer mattress, what else should a stomach sleeper consider?
 For starters, think about how the firmness will hold up over time.
 Luckily, there is a factor to help guide our search.
 If the mattress uses low-density foams in the comfort layer (that’s the top layer you sleep directly against), it’s likely the mattress will sag over time.
 This incremental sagging can misalign your posture and lead to long-term back issues.
 Even worse, the effects may accrue so gradually that you might not even notice until you suffer an injury during an everyday outing.

 Novosbed is one of the few memory foam mattress brands to offer multiple firmness options.
 The Novosbed contains a high-density foam which responds more slowly to your body weight.
 This allows you to ease into the mattress.
 Any pressure that would form around your neck, shoulders, and hips is spread out comfortably instead as the mattress contours to your body.